Urology-Textbook.com

 Surgical Approach for Hydrocelectomy:

-Inguinal exposure is necessary for open processus vaginalis, hydrocele of the spermatic cord, or if a testicular tumor is suspected.
-Scrotal exposure is done for hydrocele testis.
+An inguinal approach is necessary for open processus vaginalis, hydrocele of the spermatic cord, or if a testicular tumor is suspected.
+A scrotal approach is used for hydrocele testis.

 Hydrocelectomy with Excision of the Hydrocele Sac:

-Incision of the hydrocele sac after complete mobilization of the hydrocele.
-Partial resection of the hydrocele sac, leaving a margin of 1–2 cm.
-Care is taken not to injure testicular vessels, epididymis, or ductus deferens.
-The edge of the hydrocele sac is oversewn for hemostasis (von Bergmann's technique), or the edges are sewn together behind the spermatic cord (Winkelmann's or Jaboulay's technique).
+Incise the hydrocele sac after complete mobilization of the hydrocele.
+Partially resect the hydrocele sac, leaving a 1–2 cm margin.
+Do not injure the testicular vessels, epididymis, or ductus deferens.
+Oversew the edges of the hydrocele sac for hemostasis (von Bergmann technique), or the edges are everted and sewn together behind the testis (Winkelmann or Jaboulay technique).
+Consider a closed suction drain after extensive dissection or bleeding diasthesis.
 Hydrocele surgery with excision of the hydrocele sac is useful for large or thick-walled hydroceles and multilocular hydroceles; see also the following figures:

 Hydrocele Surgery with Plication of the Hydrocele Sac: